Nimaoth/Nev/docs/docs.md

 ### Usage

-- Run `format` to format the current document.
+- Run `.format` to format the current document.
 - If `formatter.on-save` is `true`, the formatter runs automatically when you save.

 ### Example keybinding